-Panasonic's TZ-series has long been a favourite and the Lumix TZ70 is its top-end do-it-all compact.
-It even has a built-in electronic viewfinder to the rear, which is helpful to see an image direct to the eye when sunlight makes the rear screen tough to see - but if you don't want that feature then consider the Lumix TZ57 as an alternative.
+Panasonic's TZ-series has long been a favourite and the Lumix TZ80 is its top-end do-it-all compact.
+It even has a built-in electronic viewfinder to the rear, which is helpful to see an image direct to the eye when sunlight makes the rear screen tough to see.

-Add decent autofocus, excellent image stabilisation and a whole roster of other top features that show the TZ70's aspirations to be a one-stop shop for all things.
+Add decent autofocus, excellent image stabilisation and a whole roster of other top features that show the TZ80's aspirations to be a one-stop shop for all things.
 It's higher-resolution than the earlier TZ70, however, so how that will affect image quality overall is up for debate.